Nicktvdd/Nicktvdd/README.md

 ## Hi there, I'm Nick 👋

 🚀 About Me<br>
-I'm a creative and passionate programming enthusiast currently studying at Hive Helsinki 🐝.
+I'm a creative and passionate programming enthusiast currently studying at Hive Helsinki.
 Originally from The Netherlands, I now call Finland my home.
 I come from a background in sport science and sport leisure management where I honed my skills in teamwork and problem-solving.
 And now I have journeyed into the exciting world of coding, igniting my curiosity to explore the endless possibilities of technology.

 🌟 Notable Projects<br>
 I'm proud to have worked on a diverse range of projects, each representing a fusion of creativity and problem-solving.
 These projects have been build from scratch, with minimal libraries and certain limitations conform the 42 school standard.
 Some of my creations include: